Our Primary Team

 She has taught summer seminars on Empathy and the Practice of Medicine, Neuroethics, and Ethical Policymaking, and her main interests include amplifying the voices of vulnerable populations in health policy, the “hidden curriculum” in medical schools, and the inclusion of policy analysis in bioethics.

-Her writing appears in the New York Times, the Journal of Medical Ethics, the American Journal of Bioethics, The Hastings Center Report, the Journal of Clinical Ethics, neuroscience journals, and other sources in both academic journals and the popular media.
-Lori is also an adjunct professor in the Bioethics Program at Icahn School of Medicine at Mount Sinai where she teaches graduate-level policy & ethics courses.
+Her work has been covered in NBC Nightly News, Time magazine, the New York Times, the Journal of Medical Ethics, the American Journal of Bioethics, The Hastings Center Report, the Journal of Clinical Ethics, neuroscience journals, and other sources in both academic journals and the popular media.
+Her Doctorate in Bioethics is from Stritch School of Medicine, Loyola University Chicago.

 Mark R. Mercurio, MD, MA